 Just a quick reminder that we have been lucky so far, but Jack Frost could be just around the corner waiting to damage your expensive horsebox water system!

-Hopefully we won’t have much, but with the onset of frost one of our more common seasonal repairs is replacing damaged areas of horsebox water systems and especially costly water heaters.
-This can be extremely expensive for customers and is easily avoided if you get into a routine of either draining down the system each trip or leaving the water system drained down and carrying water in drums for the winter months.
+Hopefully we won’t have any, but with the onset of frost one of our more common seasonal repairs is replacing damage to horsebox water systems.
+This can be extremely expensive and is really simple to avoid if you get into a routine of draining down.

 The cause of frost damage

-Damage is not caused by the freezing process as you may expect, it is in fact caused by the thawing process.
-As frozen water melts it expands, if this happens inside your water system it will crack joints, pipes, seals and even the body of the water heater itself.
+Damage is caused by the freezing process as you may expect.
+As water freezes it expands, if this happens inside your water system it will crack joints, pipes, seals and even the body of the water heater itself.

 Refilling the water system

-Close the sink taps, water heater bung or tap and close the water tank drain down tap.
-Fill the water tank with fresh water and turn on the water pump.
-Next, any hot and cold taps need purging of air, so open the cold taps first and when water comes out of these smoothly (without any air or spitting) close them.
-Next move on to the hot water taps and these will take considerably longer to fill and purge of air because they also have the hot water heater tank to fill.
-When water comes out of the hot tap smoothly (without any air or spitting) close them and the system is ready for use.
+Close the water heater bung or tap and close the water tank drain down tap.
+Fill the water tank and turn on the water pump.
+When water comes out of the cold taps smoothly (without any air or spitting) close these.
+This just leaves the hot taps and hot water system to purge of air.
+It is imperative that water comes out of the hot taps smoothly (without any air or spitting) before turning off the hot taps.

-That’s the full winter process and really it’s quite quick when you get into a routine, I hope it helps.
+That’s the full process and really quite quick when you get into a routine, I hope it helps.